Liban Haji Mohamed

 Liban Haji Mohamed is a Somali al-Shabaab member wanted by the Federal Bureau of Investigation.

 Early life

-Mohamed was born in Somalia, but later moved to Alexandria, Virgina.
+Mohamed was born in Somalia, but later moved to Alexandria, Virginia.

 Criminal background

 Mohamed fled America to Somalia in 2012 to join al-Shabaab, he made a video with al-Shabaab members and attempted to use the propaganda videos to recruit people to join al-Shabaab, he would get caught and indicted after he tried to recruit an undercover FBI agent.
 This would lead Mohamed to get indicted on providing material support for a terrorism charge in 2020, which later would cause him to be added to the FBI most wanted terrorist list.